wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 ## BVA Step 3
 Input:
-- Player object (Pointer):
-  - The null pointer (can't set, per Martin's rules)
-  - A pointer to the true object
-    - Things we want to consider with a Player pointer:
-      - Size of their owned territory set
-        - An empty set (error case, player should no longer exist)
-        - If they own all 42 territories, the game should be over (error case)
-      - Contents of their owned territory set
 - current PlayerColor (Cases):
   - The 1st possibility: SETUP (can't set, should never happen)
   - The 2nd possibility: RED